BornToRain/aframework-layer/README.md

 # Features

 ## 1. Sharding-JDBC
-* use Sharding-JDBC to split database and Read/Write Splitting
+* Sharding-JDBC is an open source distributed database middleware, as a JDBC driver extension, compatible with JDBC and ORM frameworks.
+Sharding-JDBC is .

 ## 2. Thymeleaf
 * Thymeleaf is a modern server-side Java template engine for both web and standalone environments.